nicksonwcmak/math441-portfolio/README.md

 These 7 portfolio items are 7 projects in optimization using Python, created for a portfolio for the course MATH 441 Discrete Optimization Problems.
 Items is a mixture of my own code, building on code and concepts presented in lecture.
+This repository is intended as an archive of my work.
+I do not intend to make any further edits to it.

 1. Visualizing the Simplex Method in Higher Dimensions
 2. The Travelling Salesman Problem in OpenStreetMap